liveteched/request-logs/README.md

 The Package doesn't provide **views** to see logs, you can do that yourself if you need it.

 There are two optional fields in `request_logs` table
-- `channel` - used to set unique channel that is tied to API user.
+- `channel` - used to set unique channel name for API.
 Ex: `client1-api`
 - `action`  - used to set API action.
 Ex: `login`, `retrieve`, `event_modified` etc

 Both are used for easier searching/handling DB records